Taylor among top fantasy football free-agent finds for Week 2

 Phillip Dorsett, WR, New England Patriots (4.4 percent): Upon the news that Julian Edelman would miss four games due to suspension, we immediately wondered who might step up in the Patriots receiving corps.
 Dorsett, a 2015 first-round pick, looked sharp in Week 1, piling up seven catches, 66 yards and a touchdown.
 For at least three more weeks, he figures to play a significant number of snaps for the Patriots offense, and while an unfavorable matchup against Jacksonville in Week 2 looms, he's a worthwhile add.

 Phillip Lindsay, RB, Denver Broncos (1.9 percent): We were all excited about a Broncos rookie running back, as Royce Freeman rushed 15 times for 71 yards in his NFL debut.
-That rushing output was matched by Lindsay, a fellow rookie who has been one of the feel good stories of the summer as a Denver-born runner who played college ball at Colorado.
+That rushing output was matched by Lindsay, a fellow rookie who has been one of the feel-good stories of the summer as a Denver-born runner who played college ball at Colorado.
 He added a receiving touchdown in Week 1 and appears to be in line for a steady role in this offense.

 Ted Ginn Jr., WR, New Orleans Saints (16.8 percent): Drew Brees will one day be the NFL's all-time leader in passing yards and sizzled in Week 1 with over 400 yards against Tampa Bay.
 By proxy, anyone near Brees is on the radar, including the ever-speedy Ginn who has home run potential on any play.
 He scored in Week 1 and had five catches for 68 yards after finishing just shy of 800 yards in 2017.
-He figures to continue to hold off Cameron Meredith, at least for now, as the number two wideout in New Orleans.
+He figures to continue to hold off Cameron Meredith, at least for now, as the No. 2 wideout in New Orleans.

-Chris Godwin, WR, Tampa Bay Buccaneers (34.4 percent): Godwin found the end zone for the Buccaneers in Week 1, though his value may be tied in part to the health of DeSean Jackson.
+Chris Godwin, WR, Tampa Bay Buccaneers (34.4 percent): Godwin found the end zone for the Buccaneers in Week 1, although his value may be tied in part to the health of DeSean Jackson.
 The Bucs won't light it up offensively every week like they did in Week 1, but Godwin would be in line for second receiver duties if D-Jax is forced to miss any time.

-Ryan Grant, WR, Indianapolis Colts (9.9 percent): If you believe at all in the impact of game-flow, the Colts have a chance to be extremely pass-happy this year because of a lack of defensive talent that will force shoot outs.
+Ryan Grant, WR, Indianapolis Colts (9.9 percent): If you believe at all in the impact of game flow, the Colts have a chance to be extremely pass-happy this year because of a lack of defensive talent that will force shootouts.
 That happened in Week 1, with Grant benefiting from 53 passing attempts from Andrew Luck, nine of which went to Grant, as he managed 59 yards on eight catches.
 Look for him to stay busy in a second wideout role for Indy opposite of T.Y.
 Hilton.

 Geronimo Allison, WR, Green Bay Packers (9.2 percent): It's always a good thing when you have Aaron Rodgers throwing you the football, as we saw in Week 1 when Allison posted five catches for 69 yards and a score.
 He's a deeper league add whose value is boosted should Rodgers be on the field in Week 2 (as of this writing, it seems likely but is unclear).

 Jordan Wilkins, RB, Indianapolis Colts (38.9 percent): We'll get to his backfield counterpunch in a bit, but Wilkins was the focal point of the Colts running game, handling 14 of 22 team rushing attempts.
 And while those amounted to just 40 rushing yards, Wilkins looks like the best candidate for early down work in Indianapolis.
-It may be that this backfield does not yield a weekly top 25 option, but I'm intrigued by Wilkins as a stash add who could handle 200-plus carries this season.
+It may be that this backfield does not yield a weekly top-25 option, but I'm intrigued by Wilkins as a stash add who could handle 200-plus carries this season.

 John Brown, WR, Baltimore Ravens (21.6 percent): A strong preseason for "Smokey" Brown led into a Week 1 touchdown, as he scored on one of his three catches.
-While fellow Ravens newcomer Willie Snead IV also found the end zone, we'll give the edge to Brown as the Ravens wideout to pick-up for the bigger play upside.
+While fellow Ravens newcomer Willie Snead IV also found the end zone, we'll give the edge to Brown as the Ravens wideout to pick up for the bigger play upside.
 He's averaged 14.5 yards per catch in his career.

 Nyheim Hines, RB, Indianapolis Colts (7.0 percent): And the other side of the coin in the Colts backfield is Hines, who saw nine targets in Week 1, bringing in seven catches for 33 yards.
 We mentioned in respect to Grant that the Colts figure to be a pass-heavy team this year, with Hines as the back with the most passing game upside.
 An intriguing add in a deeper league.